MaayanLab/clustergrammer-docs/docs/_build_html/_sources/index.rst.txt

 Welcome to Clustergrammer's Documentation!
 ------------------------------------------
 Clustergrammer is a web-based tool for visualizing and analyzing high-dimensional data as interactive and shareable hierarchically clustered heatmaps (see :ref:`intro_heatmap_clustergram`).
 Clustergrammer's front end (:ref:`clustergrammer_js`) is built using `D3.js`_ and its back end (:ref:`clustergrammer_py`) is built using `Python`_.
 Clustergrammer produces highly interactive visualizations that enable intuitive exploration of high-dimensional data and has several optional biology-specific features (e.g. enrichment analysis; see :ref:`biology_specific_features`) to facilitate the exploration of gene-level biological data.
 The project is free and open-source and can be found on `GitHub`_.
-Press play or interact with the gene-expression demo below to see some of Clustergrammer's interactive features and refer to :ref:`interacting_with_viz` for more information:

 .. raw:: html

          <iframe id='iframe_preview' src="https://amp.pharm.mssm.edu/clustergrammer/demo/" frameBorder="0" style='height: 495px; width:730px; margin-bottom:20px;'></iframe>

+Press play or interact with the gene-expression demo below to see some of Clustergrammer's interactive features and refer to :ref:`interacting_with_viz` for more information.

 JupyterCon 2018
 ===============